obspy/obspy/misc/docs/source/tutorial/code_snippets/seismometer_correction_simulation.rst

 internally then.
-When using :class:`~obspy.core.stream.Stream`/:class:`~obspy.core.trace.Trace`'s :meth:`~obspy.core.trace.Trace.simulate` convenience methods the "date" parameter can be omitted (each trace's starttime is used internally).
+When using :class:`~obspy.core.stream.Stream`/:class:`~obspy.core.trace.Trace`'s :meth:`~obspy.core.trace.Trace.simulate` convenience methods the "date" parameter can be omitted (each trace's start time is used internally).

 .. include:: seismometer_correction_simulation_4.py
    :literal: